Fishing rod: Telescopic rods

 Telescopic fishing rods are designed to collapse down to a short length and open to a long rod.
 20 or 30 ft rods can close to as little as 1+1/2 ft.
-This makes the rods very easy to transport to remote areas or travel on buses, compact cars, or public buses and subways.
+This makes the rods very easy to transport to remote areas or travel on buses, compact cars, and subways.
 Telescopic fishing rods are made from the same materials as conventional multi-piece rods.
 Graphite, carbon, and sometimes fibreglass, or composites of these materials, are designed to slip into each other so that they open and close.
 The eyes on the spinning rods are generally, but not always, a special design to aid in making the end of each section stronger.
 Various grade eyes available in conventional rods are also available in telescopic fishing rods.
 The eyeless Tenkara style rods are also of this type and are typically made from carbon and/or graphite.

 Care for telescopic fishing rods is much the same as other rods.
 The only difference being that one should not open the telescopic rod in manner that whips a closed rod into the open position rapidly.
 Whipping or flinging a telescopic fishing rod open may and likely will cause it to be difficult to close.
 When closing the rods make a slight twisting motion while pushing the sections together.
 Often the rods come with tip covers to protect the tip and guides.
 Additionally, extra care must be taken not to get dirt or sand in the joints; due to their design this can easily damage this style of rod.

 Telescopic rods are popular among surf fishermen.
 Carrying around a 12 or 14 ft surf fishing rod, even in two pieces, is cumbersome.
 The shorter the sections the shorter they close, the more eyes they have, and the better the power curve is in them.
 More eyes means better weight and stress distribution throughout the parabolic arc.
 This translates to further casting, stronger fish fighting abilities, and less breaking of the rod.